JSMarsh813/thanksapp/readme.md

 How to use EJS.

-When clicking the delete button, it would switch to showing JSON data.
+When clicking the delete button, it would show JSON data.
 After checking server.js I noticed there was spacing within the code for the delete button.
 After deleting that spacing, it worked.